axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 #.
 Copy the PortalStart process from PortalTemplate to your project because we changed something relate to DefaultApplicationHomePage.ivp and PortalDashboardConfiguration.ivp.
    Then apply your customization to the PortalStart in your project.

+#.
+Portal date filter such as TaskCreationDateFilter, CaseCreationDateFilter... messages ``<p:messages for="..." />`` have been added for each calendar component to validate date format.
+   If you use have any customized date filters in your project, update template accordingly.

 Migrate 9.1 to 9.2
 ------------------